History of the Vancouver Canucks: 1970–1982: Early years

 To fill the Canucks' roster for their inaugural season, the NHL held an expansion draft in the preceding summer.
 A draft lottery was held on June 9, 1970, determining who between the Canucks and Sabres would receive the first selection in the Expansion Draft, as well as the 1970 NHL amateur draft; the Sabres won both spins.
 With his first selection in the Expansion Draft, Canucks general manager Bud Poile chose defenceman Gary Doak.
 Among the other players chosen by Vancouver were centre Orland Kurtenbach, who was named the Canucks' first-ever captain; as well as defenceman Pat Quinn, who later became the team's general manager and coach in the 1990s.
 Two days later, on June 11, 1970, the Canucks made defenceman Dale Tallon their first-ever amateur draft selection.
 Tallon played three seasons with the club before being traded away to the Chicago Black Hawks.
-By comparison, the Sabres chose centre Gilbert Perrault with the first overall selection they won from the lottery; Perrault went on to become a nine-time All-Star and member of the Hockey Hall of Fame.
+By comparison, the Sabres chose centre Gilbert Perreault with the first overall selection they won from the lottery; Perrault went on to become a nine-time All-Star and member of the Hockey Hall of Fame.

 At this time, the NHL was divided into East and West Divisions, however the actual makeup of divisions was not strictly determined by geography.
 Instead, the East consisted of the Original Six teams while the West comprised the teams that had joined in 1967.
 One of the conditions of the 1970 expansion was that the new teams would join the established East while the westernmost of the Original Six teams (the Chicago Black Hawks) would move to the West.
 As a result, despite playing on the West Coast, Vancouver made its NHL debut in the East Division.
 While this arrangement provided the Canucks the benefit of more lucrative dates against the other five Original Six teams (including their Canadian rivals in Montreal and Toronto) it also all but assured the team would finish well out of playoff contention for its initial seasons, since at the time playoff qualification was limited to the top four teams per division.

 With the Canucks' roster set, the team played its inaugural game against the Los Angeles Kings on October 9, 1970.
 They lost the contest 3–1; defenceman Barry Wilkins scored the Canucks' lone goal in the game and first in franchise history, a backhander against goaltender Denis DeJordy.
 Two days later, the squad recorded the first win in franchise history, a 5–3 victory over the Toronto Maple Leafs.